rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 }
 ```

-First thing to check was `devsecmeow-pipeline`, which the account had `GetPipeline` permissions to.
-This can be done like so:
+The first thing I checked was `devsecmeow-pipeline`, which the account had `GetPipeline` permissions to.
+This was done like so:

 ```bash
 $ aws codepipeline get-pipeline --name devsecmeow-pipeline